 My name is Danielle Moosajee.
-When I started my teacher training ten years ago, there were very few teaching resources available that suited my teaching style.
+When I started my teacher training thirteen years ago, there were very few teaching resources available that suited my teaching style.
 I set out to create a bank of resources that I could improve year on year.

 I aim to include differentiation through scaffolding, questioning, mini-plenaries and total participation techniques in my lessons.
 Hopefully this enables teachers to assess for learning throughout the lesson and students to make progress regardless of their starting points.
 I spend a lot of time reading blogs and books on maths teaching to ensure I stay up-to-date with teaching ideas and try to incorporate these into my lessons.

 I stand by the philosophy that if it's not good enough to share, it's not good enough for the classroom.
-I am passionate about raising standards of teaching and learning and sharing resources is one small step I can take towards reducing the workload of teachers so they can spend more effective time with students.
+I am passionate about raising standards of teaching and learning, and sharing resources is one small step I can take towards reducing the workload of teachers so they can spend more effective time with students.

 I was shortlisted for the Bev Evans Resource Contributor prize in 2015 and again in 2017, and I am also a member of the TES secondary maths panel.